zwets/unfasta/README.md

 : A channel connecting a source with a sink.

 sequence
-: Tuple of a bare sequence and its header.
+: Tuple of a bare sequence (contig) and its header.
 Serialised in unfasta as a sequence record.
 Also used as short for sequence record.
 Also used as short for bare sequence.

 sequence record
 : The serialised form of a sequence in an unfasta file, being a header line followed by a sequence line.